mad-lab-fau/mad-gui/docs/developer_guidelines.rst

 In this case, you can create an executable of the GUI as shown below.
 In case you experience issues, it might be helpful to install a clean python 3.7 from which you create the venv.

+On Windows systems, you need to install a version of python 3.7.
+On Unix systems you need to install `python3.7`, `python3.7-venv`, and `python3.7-dev` and then use python3.7 instead of python in the following code snippept.

 .. code-block:: console

     echo navigating to the gui's repository